 Note that it does not matter how you name the class as long as the class inherits from the components base class and is registered in the

 components: - optimization: learning_rate: 0.1

-The component base provides a variety of interfaces that bootstrap the implementation of the component and are described below.
+The components base provides a variety of interfaces that bootstrap the implementation of the components and are described below.

 # Life cycle

 Components expose a number of life cycle events that can be overwritten to hook into the execution cycle at a certain point.
 All event methods start with